Gluten Free Peach Cobbler

 You can have this easy gluten free cobbler fresh from the oven in about an hour.
 Here’s how to make it:

-Make the Filling: While the oven is preheating, add your peach slices into a baking dish.
-Mix the sugar with a couple of tablespoons of flour, then sprinkle this mixture over the peaches.
+• Make the Filling: While the oven is preheating, add your peach slices to a baking dish.
+Mix the sugar and flour, then sprinkle this mixture over the peaches.
 Dot the filling with butter.

 Baked gluten free peach cobbler in an oval dish, with a wooden spoon for serving.